 Humans are just not very good at calculating the probability of events happening when our calculations are so heavily influenced by our emotions.
 Risk probabilities should be identified through data analysis.
 But you must understand what the data is telling you and you must ensure the data is complete and accurate.
 To manage risk, you need to be able to use elements of mathematics instead of always relying on your gut feelings or intuitions.
 This is what every insurance company and financial institution aims to achieve.
 Their entire business model depends on being able to calculate the probabilities of an event happening.
 Gut feeling just wouldn’t – and shouldn’t – cut it.

-Cyber security risks are evolving rapidly in sophistication and prevalence.
-Coupled with this is the shear size of data leaks, and the increasing potential for “seismic” level impacts to the business.
-Risk models can help to make a better-informed view of risks in cyber security and whilst they are not 100% perfect, such models help to improve our decisions about risk and (if they’re good) should challenge our gut feel perceptions of risk.
+Cybersecurity risks are evolving rapidly in sophistication and prevalence.
+Coupled with this is the sheer size of data leaks, and the increasing potential for “seismic” level impacts to the business.
+Risk models can help to make a better-informed view of risks in cybersecurity and whilst they are not 100% perfect, such models help to improve our decisions about risk and (if they’re good) should challenge our gut feel perceptions of risk.